The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Why do you need purified water while trail running?

 While those cascading mountain streams and turquoise alpine lakes may appear innocuous, the fact is that any water source can contain microscopic organisms that can make humans very sick.
-Purifying water before drinking eliminates nearly all harmful substances and significantly reduces the risk of illness.
-Plus, water filters will catch dirt, tiny bits of organic matter, and other particulates so that your water tastes as pure as that mountain stream looks.
-And when the best water filters for trail running options are as light, fast, and as easy to use as the Katadyn BeFree 0.6L or the HydraPak 42mm Filter Cap, there’s no reason not to carry one.
+Purifying water before drinking eliminates nearly all harmful pathogens and significantly reduces the risk of illness.
+Plus, water filters will catch dirt, tiny bits of organic matter, and other particulates, so your water tastes as pure as that mountain stream looks.
+And when the best water filters for trail running options are as light, fast, and easy to use as the Katadyn BeFree 0.6L or the HydraPak 42mm Filter Cap, there’s no reason not to carry one.

 Meghan Hicks of iRunFar tests the LifeStraw Peak Series Collapsible Squeeze 650 ml Bottle with Filter on a spring mountain run.
 Photo: iRunFar/Eszter Horanyi